 Now you’ve read our dog running leash and harness buyer’s guide, click here to jump up and see the list of gear!

-If your dog is anything like me then after all that exercise running with you, they may be so excited that it can take time to calm down after exercise.
-If that sounds like them, then my tips for how to calm your dog down after exercise may help them, too, and you may be interested to read about CBD for dogs and how that can help with athletic recovery.
+If your dog is anything like Kepler then after all that exercise running with you, they may be so excited that it can take time to calm down after exercise.
+If that sounds like them, then our tips for how to calm your dog down after exercise may help them, too, and you may be interested to read about CBD for dogs and how that can help with athletic recovery.